softjoe5/alx-system_engineering-devops/0x02-shell_redirections/README.md

-‘Create a script that displays’
+‘Create a script that takes a list of words’